tiby312/poloto-project/README.md

 ### Usecases

 Poloto converts each plot into svg elements like circles.
 Because of this its not really suitable for plots with many many plots.
 For those you might want to use a library to lets you plot directly to a png/jpg image instead.
-You can certainly rasterize the generated svg image, but generating and display the svg wont be all that efficient if there are a ton of plots.
+You can certainly rasterize the generated svg image, but generating and displaying the svg wont be all that efficient if there are a ton of plots.

 ### cloned_plot() vs buffered_plot()